 Students that wish to renew or register for a Texas driver's license will need the Texas Education Agency, (TEA) form to complete the process with the Department of Public Safety.
-Follow the steps on the Academics web page: https://tams.unt.edu/academics/academic-forms/tea_voe.
+Visit the Academics page for a verification of enrollment from TAMS.